Sandra Day O'Connor

-Sandra Day O'Connor (born March 26, 1930) is an American retired attorney and politician who served as the first female associate justice of the Supreme Court of the United States from 1981 to 2006.
-She was both the first woman nominated and the first confirmed to the court.
-Nominated by President Ronald Reagan, she was considered a swing vote for the Rehnquist Court and the first five months of the Roberts Court.

-Prior to O'Connor's tenure on the Court, she was a judge and an elected official in Arizona, serving as the first female majority leader of a state senate as the Republican leader in the Arizona Senate.
-Upon her nomination to the Court, O'Connor was confirmed unanimously by the Senate.
-On July 1, 2005, she announced her intention to retire effective upon the confirmation of a successor.
-Samuel Alito was nominated to take her seat in October 2005 and joined the Court on January 31, 2006.
+Sandra Day O'Connor (March 26, 1930 – December 1, 2023) was an American attorney, politician, and jurist who served as an associate justice of the Supreme Court of the United States from 1981 to 2006.
+Nominated by President Ronald Reagan, O'Connor was the first woman to serve as a U.S. Supreme Court justice.
+A moderate conservative, she was considered a swing vote.
+Before O'Connor's tenure on the Court, she was an Arizona state judge and earlier an elected legislator in Arizona, serving as the first female majority leader of a state senate as the Republican leader in the Arizona Senate.
+Upon her nomination to the Court, O'Connor was confirmed unanimously by the United States Senate.

-O'Connor most frequently sided with the Court's conservative bloc but demonstrated an ability to side with the Court's liberal members.
+O'Connor usually sided with the Court's conservative bloc but on occasion sided with the Court's liberal members.
 She often wrote concurring opinions that sought to limit the reach of the majority holding.
 Her majority opinions in landmark cases include Grutter v.
 Bollinger and Hamdi v.
 Rumsfeld.
-She also wrote in part the per curiam majority opinion in Bush v.
-Gore, and was one of three co-authors of the lead opinion in Planned Parenthood v.
-Casey.
+In 2000, she wrote in part the per curiam majority opinion in Bush v.
+Gore and in 1992 was one of three co-authors of the lead opinion in Planned Parenthood v.
+Casey that preserved legal access to abortion in the United States.
+On July 1, 2005, O'Connor announced her retirement, effective upon the confirmation of a successor.
+At the time of her death, O'Connor was the last living member of the Burger Court.
+Samuel Alito was nominated to take her seat in October 2005, and joined the Supreme Court on January 31, 2006.

-During her time on the Court, some publications ranked O'Connor among the most powerful women in the world.
-After retiring, she succeeded Henry Kissinger as the Chancellor of the College of William & Mary.
-On August 12, 2009, she was awarded the Presidential Medal of Freedom by President Barack Obama.
+During her term on the Court, O'Connor was regarded as among the most powerful women in the world.
+After retiring, she succeeded Henry Kissinger as the chancellor of the College of William & Mary.
+In 2009, she was awarded the Presidential Medal of Freedom by President Barack Obama.